Aliases for NDUFA2 Gene

 GeneCards Summary for NDUFA2 Gene

 NDUFA2 (NADH:Ubiquinone Oxidoreductase Subunit A2) is a Protein Coding gene.
-Diseases associated with NDUFA2 include leigh syndrome and leigh syndrome with leukodystrophy.
-Among its related pathways are Metabolism and A-beta Pathways: Uptake and Degradation.
+Diseases associated with NDUFA2 include Leigh Syndrome and Leigh Syndrome With Leukodystrophy.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
 GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity.